Eric Easton: Reputation

 Trynka calls Easton "the forgotten man of the Stones story".
 Clayson argues that, notwithstanding Easton's own prim dislike of the beatnik culture, it did not "prevent him from turning a hard-nosed penny or two when the opportunity knocked".
 (Note: Indeed, Clayson compares Easton to "a stereotypical pop group manager from a monochrome Ealing film such as 1959's Idol on Parade "... as if all he liked about his pop charges was the money they could generate, selling them like tins of beans – with no money back if they tasted funny".
 Clayson does, however, also call Easton "the more venerable" of the Stones' managers.)
 Wyman, speaking to the Evening Herald's Eamon Carr in 1990, also believed that, while the Stones in their early days were consistently poor—"all the expenses went onto the band", he said—Oldham and Easton, "probably were quite wealthy".
 This, suggests Wyman, was both on account of the management team earning twice what the group did, and also that, following their departures, both men received large pay-offs.
 Gomelsky—whose interest in the Stones was "cultural rather than business-orientated"—was unimpressed by either Easton or Oldham, saying "frankly, I thought those two were pretty low-flying characters with no interest in blues, underdog culture or social justice!
 Dollar signs were pointing their way."
 The publicist and talent scout Lesley Conn also thought that Easton was a bad choice of manager for the Stones, arguing that Easton "really screwed 'em to the wall".
 Richards, likewise, considers that Easton and Oldham "fucked Giorgio", although Oldham says that neither he nor Easton knew of Gomelsky's existence when they signed the band.

+An artist is what he or she Is born.
+A manager or producer shouldn't kid himself and think he's made them.
+You can't mould an artist ...
+I sum It up with the word "charisma".
+The difference between two good artists is that the star has charisma.
+And who can teach charisma?